gerardoanuglo/Belly-Buttom-Biodiversity/README.md

 # BIODIVERSITY IN A BELLY BUTTON - A INTERACTIVE DASHBOARD

 Every human who has ever lived has had a belly button, yet how often do we forget about this body part and neglect it in our personal hygienic routine.
 While it's a small part of the body, it needs to be cleaned often.

-Since the belly button gets often forgotten, I decided to identify what kind of microbes live in this region of the human body.
+Since the belly button gets often forgotten, I decided to identify what kind of microbes live in this region of the human body in hopes to permote frequent cleaning of the belly button. to partice my ability of creating a clear and concise interactive dashboard.

 Using data from the Belly Button Diversity Dataset, I built a interactive dashboard to explore the biodiversity in the belly button of 1000 participants.

-The interactive dashboard allows you to choose a individual by their subject id and populates each visualization with that persons unique results.
+This  dashboard allows you to choose a individual by their subject id and populates each visualization with that persons unique results.

+This page is a quick overview of my project.
+If you want to know more about the technical side of how I created this interactive dashboard, you can check out the explainer file in this github repository.

 ![0](https://user-images.githubusercontent.com/85320743/212432880-c1acf90b-5870-43b0-93eb-2d3ef060bb56.png)